-English Language Requirement if your first language is not English: Successful scores in either IELTS, TOEFL or Pearson are required.
-There are no exceptions to this criteria for any candidate from a country where English is not the first language.
+The Diploma programme applicant needs to be fluent in English.
+If you are from a country where English is recognized as an official primary language and you are considered to be bilingual with English as one of your languages, then language testing will not be required as part of the application process, as long as you can supply proof of having attended MDT courses conducted in English.
+Otherwise, successful scores in either IELTS, TOEFL or Pearson are required.
+There are no exceptions to this criteria for any candidate from a country where English is not the first language or the country is not officially bilingual with English as one of those official languages.
 Contact your nearest IELTS/TOEFL/Pearson authority to check venue/dates for these tests at least two to three months prior to application.
-So that candidates for whom English is not their first language are not disadvantaged, their application and supporting documentation can be submitted without the English Language result, however the official result must be sent to The Institute no later than 31st October.
+So that candidates who have to submit IELTS/TOEFL or Pearson scores are not disadvantaged, their application and supporting documentation can be submitted without the English Language result, however the official result must be sent to The Institute no later than 31st October.

 IELTS; Academic TOEFL (Internet-based) Pearson; PTE Academic Overall score: Minimum of 6.5 Overall score: Minimum of 88 Overall score: Minimum of 59 With a Minimum of 6.0 in all components.
-With a Minimum in the following components: Listening: 17 Reading: 18 Speaking: 20 Writing: 17
+With a Minimum in the following components:Listening:17Reading:18Speaking:20Writing:17